- Viewing Profile: Reputation: Gilj

 - Bomb Kit: Bomb Kit is really good because it has a spammable fire field (Fire Bomb), which can be used with blast finishers to maintain high stacks of might.
 It's almost as good as HGH without the trait investments.
 The blast finishers you can use are: Big Ol' Bomb (drop it right before or after the Fire Bomb), any turret detonation (Rifle is best because of low CD), Throw Mine, Magnetic Inversion, Acid Bomb.
 You can also do the same with Smoke Bomb for group stealth stacking.

 - Rifle Turret: Rifle Turret is the best turret for DPS, and also serves as a fast-recharging blast finisher for might stacking.
+With all the buffs Surprise Shot has gotten recently, it doesn't even make a huge difference if the turret blows up, just put it down, let it shoot till its time to detonate it, and spam Surprise Shot while it recharges.

 - Net Turret: The high-uptime immobilize on this turret is really good against certain bosses, such as Mossman or Archdiviner, who move around a lot and lessen the effectiveness of AOE.